List of Accel World characters

-The Accel World light novel, manga and anime series features a large cast of characters created by Reki Kawahara and illustrated by HiMA.
+The Accel World light novel, manga and anime series features a large cast of characters created by Reki Kawahara and illustrated by HIMA.
 Set in Tokyo in 2046 when devices known as Neuro-Linkers have enabled fully integrated augmented reality, the main character Haruyuki Arita is offered a virtual reality massive multiplayer online (VRMMO) fighting game called Brain Burst by Kuroyukihime, the student council vice-president at his school.
 Together with Kuroyukihime and his other friends, Haruyuki fights as a Burst Linker to ultimately attain level 10, the highest attainable level, and meet the creator of Brain Burst to learn its true purpose.

-Nega Nebulus (Black Legion)
+Nega Nebulas (Black Legion)

-The main characters are members of Nega Nebulus, also known as the Black Legion.
+The main characters are members of Nega Nebulas, also known as the Black Legion.